revk/ESP32-ASR33/README.md

 - echo:	If echo on or off

 Commands :-
+- on: Turn on now (automatically done if message to send)
+- off: Turn off now (automatically done after idle delay)
 - tx:	Raw 8 bit data to send to teletype
 - TODO
 - text:	Text, adding carriage returns and setting even parity, and skipping utf-8 (print up arrow)